Home / Blog / The Truth About Wikipedia’s Credibility

 Use of Reliable Sources

 The use of reliable sources is crucial for the credibility of Wikipedia articles.
-By relying on reputable and authoritative sources, Wikipedia can provide accurate and trustworthy information to its readers.
+By relying on reputable, authoritative sources, Wikipedia can provide accurate, trustworthy information to its readers.

-- Quoting from official government publications adds legitimacy to the information shared on Wikipedia, as these sources often contain accurate and well-researched data.
+• Quoting official government publications lends legitimacy to the information on Wikipedia, as these sources often contain accurate, well-researched data.

-In practice, using reliable sources on Wikipedia has effectively maintained the same accuracy rate of its articles.
-For instance, a study conducted by Stanford University comparing Wikipedia’s accuracy rate in popular articles with that of Encyclopedia Britannica found that both sources had a similar level of accuracy in their scientific papers.
-This research demonstrates that Wikipedia’s stringent policies he using able sources have resulted in reliable loy, al information for its readers.
+In practice, using reliable sources on Wikipedia has effectively maintained the same level of accuracy in its articles.
+For instance, a study conducted by Stanford University comparing Wikipedia’s accuracy rate in popular articles with that of Encyclopedia Britannica found that both sources had similar levels of accuracy in their scientific articles.
+This research demonstrates that Wikipedia’s stringent policies he using reliable sources have resulted in reliable content and accurate information for its readers.

 Frequently Asked Questions